ecmwf/open-ecpds/Options.md

 Maximum transmit rate in bytes per second for the socket.
 TCP pacing is good for flows having idle times, as the congestion window permits TCP stack to queue a possibly large number of packets.

 ### ectrans.socketStatistics
 When enabled, it allows gathering socket statistics for each individual data transfer pushed (dissemination), such as the number of TCP packets retransmitted.
+When a connection spool is configured (e.g. in the FTP module), this option is automatically disabled.

 ### ectrans.streamTimeout
 Allow specifying a timeout duration for streaming a file to the remote site by the underlying transfer module.
 This is different from the "ectrans.putTimeOut" which is taking into account the protocol overhead on top of the streaming.